AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis investigates how and why conflict and tension can arise in a co-creative process, where a municipality and citizens collaborate in a partnership.
-The research approach is a single case-study of an urban renewal project in Jungshoved, Vordingborg Municipality, where tension and conflict was present.
-It is argued that this is a critical case using Bent Flyvbjerg’s approach to case-study research.
-The data used consists of two interviews with a representative from the municipality and three members of the local council of Jungshoved.
-Using those interviews the experiences of the two parts of the partnership is explored in order to understand the reasons for conflict and how they could have been mitigated.
-Theory on social sustainability, citizen participation and co-creation is used to form the theoretical framework for the discussion, where the equality of the partnership and the level of influence held by the citizens is assessed.
-This thesis finds that unclear communication and definition of boundaries for the co-creative aspects of the process has been the central reason for tension and conflict.
-Furthermore, it points to organizational factors that might limit the municipality’s ability to facilitate co-creative processes.
+This thesis examines how and why conflict and tension can arise in co-creation, where a municipality and citizens collaborate as partners.
+The study uses a single case of an urban renewal project in Jungshoved, Vordingborg Municipality, where tension was present.
+The case is argued to be a critical case, following Bent Flyvbjerg’s approach to case-study research (learning from particularly significant examples).
+The data consist of two interviews with a municipal representative and three interviews with members of the local council of Jungshoved.
+Drawing on these interviews, the experiences of both sides of the partnership are explored to understand the reasons for conflict and how they might have been mitigated.
+Theory on social sustainability, citizen participation, and co-creation provides the framework for the discussion, which assesses the equality of the partnership and the level of influence held by citizens.
+The thesis finds that unclear communication and unclear boundaries around what was co-created were central causes of tension and conflict.
+It also points to organizational factors that may limit the municipality’s ability to facilitate co-creative processes.